zimolzak/healthcare-data-quality/zimolzak-data-quality-2024-05.md

 *BMC Med Inform Decis Mak.* 2021;21(1):289.
 [PMID: 34670548](https://pubmed.ncbi.nlm.nih.gov/34670548/)

-## Missing data
+## Missing data (alco completeness)

-- Under-recognized.
+- This phenomenon is under-recognized.
 (Tests get checked for a reason, and more frequently for sick patients.)
 - Potentially massive threat to validity.
 - There is no one right way to handle missing data, but several wrong ways.
 - Detailed methods are out of scope for this talk.